San Jose IBM PC Club - Web Hosting FAQ's

 Do I need to learn HTML to build a Web site?

-How many SFTP password errors can I make before I get locked out?
+How many FTP password errors can I make before I get locked out?

-How do I get my SFTP password unlocked?
+How do I get my FTP password unlocked?

 Can my Web site be restored if I accidentally delete it?